Information Dynamics in a Model with Hilbert Space Fragmentation: Introduction

-This much can be established without a detailed numerical study of the dynamics.
-However, there are various questions that call for a more involved analysis.
-For example, how can we characterize the asymptotic, or long time, behavior of the model?
-To what extent does this depend on the initial state?
-Can we understand the dynamics of operator spreading in terms of the fragmentation picture?
-What is the effect of weakly lifting the frustration thereby breaking the local conservation laws?
-In the following we address these issues.
-More specifically, we study the evolution of the entanglement entropy showing that it exhibits recurrences that we can understand in detail.
-The long time entanglement entropy evolution changes with the choice of initial state $-$ on its own a clear sign of athermal behavior $-$ and we show that we get an excellent correspondence between the observed long-time properties and the entropy computed from states that are randomized within each conserved sector.
+In the following we study the thermalization of subsectors and the interplay between ETH in large fragments and the violation of ETH in the gross features of the model.
+To do this we study the evolution of the entanglement entropy.
+We show that it exhibits recurrences and that the long time entanglement entropy evolution changes with the choice of initial state $-$ both clear signs of athermal behavior.
+We also show that we get an excellent correspondence between the observed long-time properties and the entropy computed from states that are randomized within each conserved sector.
 This means that the system thermalizes as much as it can in the conventional sense of ETH but the small fragments overwhelm the gross behavior of the system so that it is highly athermal overall.
-We also consider operator spreading of an operator $A(t)$ through the squared commutator $[A(t),B(0)]^2$ where $A$ and $B$ are local $S_z$ operators.
+The behavior of the small fragments is therefore the determining factor in the dynamics and we explore their effect on the dynamics in detail.
+In particular, we consider operator spreading of an operator $A(t)$ through the squared commutator $[A(t),B(0)]^2$ where $A$ and $B$ are local $S_z$ operators.
 The non-trivial part of this commutator is the out-of-time-ordered correlator (OTOC) that in thermalizing systems diagnoses the onset of chaos~\cite{1969JETP...28.1200L,Maldacena2016}.
 We find that the spreading of local $S_z$ operators occurs sub-ballistically with an emergent length scale that can be captured within the fragmentation picture.
-There are also short distance persistent oscillations in the OTOC that follow exactly from short chain fragments.
+The effect of local short chain fragments is reflected in short distance persistent oscillations in the OTOC whose features we capture semi-analytically.
 Finally, we study the lifting of frustration with a frustration-breaking parameter $\delta$ showing that it exhibits $\delta t$ scaling so that an arbitrary small $\delta$ leads to thermalizing behavior in the thermodynamic limit.
+In short, the model exhibits unusual thermalizing dynamics at odds with ETH that we can understand in detail from the fragmentation picture.
+While the model is interesting on its own, we discuss in the conclusions some features of the dynamics that are expected to occur in all models with Hilbert space fragmentation.